astronomer/airflow-guides/guides/airflow-database.md

 import os

 # retrieving your SQL Alchemy connection
+# if you are using Astro CLI this env variable will be set up automatically
 sql_alchemy_conn = os.environ['AIRFLOW__CORE__SQL_ALCHEMY_CONN']

 conn_url = f'{sql_alchemy_conn}/postgres'

 engine = create_engine(conn_url)

-# this is a direct query to the metadata database use at your own risk!
+# this is a direct query to the metadata database: use at your own risk!
 stmt = """SELECT version_num
         FROM alembic_version;"""